 The most important thing to remember for your interview is that USCIS officers are not likely to ask questions to try to trick you.
 Also, if asked a question whose answer you do not know or recall (e.g., specific dates, places, etc.), it is perfectly acceptable to say, “I am sorry officer, I don’t know—it’s been a while.”
 Just be yourself!

 While having an attorney is not a must, the best way to ensure peace of mind throughout the adjustment of status process, including the marriage-based interview, is to have competent counsel by your side.
-A qualified legal professional can help you prepare ahead of time and alleviate some of your stress.
+A qualified immigration lawyer can help you prepare ahead of time and alleviate some of your stress.

 Contact Takhsh Law P.C. for more information.